aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/apply-dark-theme/_index.md

 ## Prerequisites
 Before diving into the tutorial, ensure you have the following prerequisites:
-- Aspose.Note for Java: Download and install the Aspose.Note for Java library from [here](https://releases.aspose.com/note/java/).
+- Aspose.Note for Java: Download and install the Aspose.Note for Java library from [Aspose.Note for Java download page](https://releases.aspose.com/note/java/).
 - Java Development Kit (JDK): Make sure you have Java installed on your machine.
 - Integrated Development Environment (IDE): Choose an IDE like Eclipse or IntelliJ for seamless development.